fredclausen/ansible-adsb/README.md

 * Other aviation related workloads such as audio streaming/listening of air traffic frequecies
 * Package installation during server/cluster provisioning agnostic of underlying operating system
+* Health monitoring of the cluster/computer

 I also have no doubt missed some "best practice" stuff when it comes to how these playbooks were designed and how I designed the workloads for the cluster, among other things.
-If you see any security, optimizations, typos, etc, open an issue we can have a discussion!
+If you see any security issues, optimizations, typos, etc, open an issue we can have a discussion!

 ## Workloads